Quick Start

 // return result to OpenAI as this is required by OpenAI spec

-}Next, we need to wrap it to meet the spec of OpenAI Function Calling, luckily, we have YoMo to help us:
+}Next, we need to wrap it to meet the spec of OpenAI Function Calling, luckily, we have Yomo to help us:

-return `if user asks ip or network latency of a domain,
+export const description = `if user asks ip or network latency of a domain,

-}The ping() requires a domain name as parameter, we will ask OpenAI to inference the domain name from the user input, and pass it by Arguments in tools_call:
+try your best to dissect user expressions to infer the right domain names`The measure() requires a domain name as parameter, we will ask OpenAI to inference the domain name from the user input, and pass it by Arguments in tools_call.
+Export an Argument type to describe it:

-// Parameter defines the data type
+// Argument defines the arguments data type for the OpenAI tools_call

-Domain string `json:"domain" jsonschema:"description=Domain of the website, e.g. example.com"`
+// Domain of the website, e.g. example.com

-// Handler will be triggered when OpenAI tools_call occurs
+* handler will be triggered when OpenAI tools_call occurs.

 // parse the arguments from OpenAI tools_call